 - Unsupported regions

-When a guest uses an eligible card, the guest can choose to pay in:
+When a guest uses an eligible card, they can choose to pay in:

 - Their home currency, with a clearly displayed markup fee, or